terraform-provider-openstack/terraform-provider-openstack/docs/resources/db_instance_v1.md

 * `size` - (Required) Specifies the volume size in GB.
 Changing this creates new instance.

+* `volume_type` - (Optional) Specifies the volume type to use.
+If you want to specify a volume type, you must also specify a volume size.
+Changing this creates new instance.

 * `datastore` - (Required) An array of database engine type and version.
 The datastore object structure is documented below.
 Changing this creates a new instance.